nucypher/nucypher/docs/source/guides/network_node/ursula_configuration_guide.rst

 Worker Requirements
 -------------------

+In order to be a successful Ursula operator, you will need a machine (physical or virtual) which is kept online.
+As a frame of reference, maintaining an Ursula is similar to the deployment and maintenance of a high-availability web service, with the addition of Ethereum accounts management.
+The worker must be tolerant of internet connectivity problems, and power outages via a redundant power supply.
+However, short temporary service disruptions such as upgrades are understandable.

 Aside from the :ref:`base requirements <base-requirements>` for installation of the ``nucypher`` library:

+* Dedicated physical/virtual machine
+* Physical or SSH access
-* 4GB RAM (minimum)
+* 2GB RAM (minimum)
-* 2 CPUs (minimum) - x86 architecture
+* x86 architecture
-* HDD storage requirement grows with network size - information on each node requires ~2KB of storage
+* 20GB HDD free storage - backups are required since data loss results in a malfunctioning worker
-* Public IP address - NAT management where applicable
+* Publicly available IP address - static where possible, NAT management where applicable
 * TCP Port 9151 opened for network communication - firewall rules where applicable
 * Access to a fully synced Ethereum web3 provider e.g. local node, Infura, Alchemy etc. (see :ref:`using-eth-node`) is required to read and write to smart contracts

-As a frame of reference, maintaining an Ursula is similar to the deployment and maintenance of a high-availability web service, with the addition of ethereum accounts management.
+..
+    TODO: separate section on backups and data (#2285)

-In order to be a successful Ursula operator, you will need a machine (physical or virtual) which can be kept online and ready to perform cryptographic operations for the network.
-However, short temporary service disruptions such as upgrades are understandable.
-Cloud setups are acceptable – for example, `Digital Ocean 4GB Basic Droplet <https://www.digitalocean.com/pricing/>`_ satisfies the memory and processing power requirements listed above.
+Workers can be run on cloud infrastructure – for example, `Digital Ocean 4GB Basic Droplet <https://www.digitalocean.com/pricing/>`_ satisfies the memory and processing power requirements listed above.